ChurchApps/AskApi/config/instructions/queryPeople.md

 ["abcd12345678", "defg09876543"]

+If the filtered answer has no people, include all peopl from the data.
 A simple JSON array of ids is all that should be returned.
 Never return anything but that.